On sampling symmetric Gibbs distributions on sparse random graphs and hypergraphs: Factor graphs and Gibbs distributions 2023-12-19

-The teacher-student model is a distribution over factor-graph/configuration pairs induced by the following experiment \begin{description} \item[TCH1] choose an assignment $\bsigma^*:V_n\to \alphabet$, the ``ground truth", uniformly at random, \item[TCH2] generate $\G^*=\G^*(n,m,\dpsi,\bsigma^*)$ \end{description} We say that the pair $(\G^*, \bsigma^*)$ is distributed as in the teacher-student model.
+The teacher-student model is a distribution over factor-graph/configuration pairs induced by the following experiment \begin{description} \item[TCH1] choose an assignment $\bsigma^*:V_n\to \alphabet$, the ``ground truth", uniformly at random, \item[TCH2] generate $\G^*=\G^*(n,m,\dpsi,\bsigma^*)$. \end{description} We say that the pair $(\G^*, \bsigma^*)$ is distributed as in the teacher-student model.

-We can use the teacher-student model to investigate the typical properties of the Gibbs samples of $\G$ by means of a well-known technique called ``quite planting" \cite{AchCoOg,SilentPlanting,quiet}.
-This idea has been used critically in rigorous work on specific examples of random factor graph models, e.g., \cite{AchCoOg,AneFriez,CoEf,MolloyJACM}.
+We can use the teacher-student model to investigate the typical properties of the Gibbs samples of the factor graph $\G$ by means of a well-known technique called ``quite planting" \cite{AchCoOg,SilentPlanting,quiet}.
+This idea has been used critically in rigorous works on specific examples of random factor graph models, e.g., \cite{AchCoOg,AneFriez,CoEf,MolloyJACM}.

 Formally, quiet planting applies if the factor graph/assignment pair $(\G^*,\bsigma^*)$ comprising the ground truth $\bsigma^*$ and the outcome $\G^*=\G^*(n,m,\dpsi,\bsigma^*)$ of ${\bf TCH1}$ -- ${\bf TCH2}$ and the pair $(\G,\bsigma)$ consisting of the random $\Psi$-factor graph $\G=\G(n,m,k,\dpsi)$ and a Gibbs sample $\bsigma $ of $\G$ are {\em mutually contiguous}.
 We say that $(\G^*,\bsigma^*)$ and $(\G,\bsigma)$ are mutually contiguous if for any sequence of events $(\mathcal{S}_n)_n$, we have